How To Become a Tax Attorney

 • Solo practitioners

 Tax attorneys within law firms typically advise clients on how to structure transactions so they will receive the most favorable tax treatment.
-This may involve analyzing the tax implications of various business deals, mergers and acquisitions, or estate planning.
+This may involve analyzing the tax implications of various business deals, mergers and acquisitions, or estate planning–often needing access to their clients tax information from the IRS

 However, tax lawyers who work in accounting and consulting firms tend to help clients comply with tax rules and regulations.
 They provide guidance on how to prepare and file tax returns, help with tax audits, and offer tax planning advice.